-Trip Leadership in 8 Steps
+Technical climbing gear is available to borrow from The Mountaineers

+TRIP LEADERSHIP IN 8 STEPS
-Choose an activity (hiking, climbing, car camping, kayaking, skiing, snowshoeing, backpacking, mountain biking, paddle-boarding, rafting, etc)

-Choose a date (should be at least one month from now).
+- Step 1: Choose an activity (hiking, climbing, car camping, kayaking, skiing, snowshoeing, backpacking, mountain biking, paddle-boarding, rafting, etc) - Step 2: Choose a date (should be at least one month from now).
 As a trip leader, you should choose a date that works for you and your family.
-It's a good idea to pick two dates that work so you have a back-up if no chaperones are available or if the place you want to go to is booked on one of the dates.

-Choose a location.
-If location is most important to you, choose the location first, then choose the date that works for that location.

-Determine what the maximum number of youth participants and chaperones is.
+It's a good idea to pick two dates that work so you have a back-up if no chaperones are available or if the place you want to go to is booked on one of the dates. - Step 3: Choose a location.
+If location is most important to you, you could choose the location first, then choose the date that works for that location. - Step 4: Determine what the maximum number of youth participants and chaperones is.
 This might be dictated by land managers (USFS party size is 12), or by the number a volunteer leader has given you (climb leaders dictate their maximum number on a climb), or by campsite capacity, as examples.
-For example, a hike on USFS land would have a maximum of 9 youth and 3 chaperones

-Email all of the above information to emilyc@mountaineers.org at least 10 days before the outing (sooner is better).
-Emily will email you as soon as the trip is posted online for registration.

-Create a Trip Sheet and email it to the Webmaster before the meeting that precedes your outing (see blank trip sheet).
-The Webmaster will email you as soon as the Trip Sheet has been uploaded to the website.

-Register yourself, and send a link to your Trip Sheet and to the online registration to the Club via both the Facebook page and email.

-Determine what information needs to be reviewed at the meeting preceding the outing, and contact the President to get on the agenda.
+For day trips, we need a 1:4 adult:youth ratio so we can ensure enough drivers.
+Overall, we need 1:6.
+So, for example, a hike on USFS land would have a maximum of 9 youth and 3 chaperones - Step 5: Email all of the above information to the staff Program Manager at least 10 days before the outing (sooner is much better).
+Carl will email you as soon as the trip is posted online for registration. - Step 6: Create a Trip Sheet and email it to Program Manager a minimum of two weeks before the date of the trip (see blank trip sheet).
+The VP of membership will email your trip sheet out to the rest of the club. - Step 7: Register yourself, and send a link to your Trip Sheet and to the online registration to the Club via email. - Step 8: Determine what information needs to be reviewed at the meeting preceding the outing, and contact the President to get on the agenda.
 This can include skills training, gear check and logistics discussions.

-Resources for Trip Planning

-Vice Presidents
+RESOURCES FOR TRIP PLANNING

-The Vice Presidents are here to help.
+MAC Leadership Team - The MAC Leadership Team is here to help.
 They have experience with leading MAC trips and can help you work through road blocks.
-The Vice President of Membership & Activities is there to provide support for all trip leaders who are leading a non-prerequisite trip.
-The Vice President of Climbing and Advanced Programs is there to support the more skills-intensive outings and field trips.

-Advisors
+They have experience working with parents, volunteers, and scheduling the trips, and can help you along the way.

-That's what we're here for.
-If you need help choosing a location, finding volunteer chaperones, or figuring out a good schedule, check in with one of the advisors.
+Advisors - that's what we're here for.
+If you need help choosing a location, finding volunteer chaperones, or figuring out a good schedule, check in with one of the advisors for help.